andela-kndungu/document-ms-frontend/README.md

 Andela's Javascript curiculum third checkpoint.

 ## Accessing the API the easy way
-Naviage to `ennovat.xyz` on your browser
+Naviage to `http://ennovate.xyz` on your browser

 ## Accessing the API the hard way